2025

 3/9 Just a quick note that yes, Amber is definitely in heat as I did see the slight tinge of color when checking her this morning.
 I'm sure that her "day 1" was while we were gone so I will have to use a "guesstimate" date for the start of her second cycle.
 Again, no puppies this time as we all need a break, but I am looking forward to her next cycle when we will hopefully be having some Amber/Winston OR Oscar puppies!

 3/13 Now Oscar has been following Amber around 24/7, poor guy.
 Winston on the other hand hasn't shown much interest in her.
 Not sure why that is except maybe being experienced he knows that she is not yet ready to be bred???
 I'm using March 6th as her "day 1" guesstimate since we were out of town when she started.
 This would only put her at day 8 which I assume is still a little early for ovulation.
 The boys are being kept in belly bands with a close eye on them as well since we do NOT want puppies this time around.
 So far it doesn't seem that Amber being in heat is bringing Dolly in this time.
 The boys have shown only a little interest in her, but she is showing no signs of coming in.
 Good on one point not having the girls cycle together (pregnancy-wise/having two litters together in the future), but it will mean we have to go through two heat cycles & dealing with the boys.
 Oh well, such is the life of a breeder.
-Emily started her job working for the housekeeping people at Montclair this week and we got to see her yesterday, but no of course with her working, no seeing Karsen.
+Emily started her job working for the housekeeping people at Montclair this week and we got to see her yesterday, but of course with her working, no seeing Karsen.
 She stopped over our house later in the evening to "borrow" $$ and we had a nice chance to catch up, but again not the chance to see Karsen.
 She did mention that she was bringing him to work on Friday, having Matt watch him for her, along with the many residents/workers there to help when needed.
 That is a day that we will be visiting Matt so we will get to see him then.
 I went to water aerobics with Jenny again on Tuesday and will again today (Thursday), likely to be a regular routine.
 Visited with Barb on Monday while I finally gave Camie her much needed bath and groom.
 Today I have a person coming to visit and meet Penny and the other dogs . . . and me.
 She messaged me inquiring about Penny; in our conversations she ended up saying she wasn't sure she was quite ready yet and/or that realistically she needed to save up for one of these dogs.
-The invitation to come visit was in hoping seeing Penny "live" might be a way to have her fall in love with her enough to adopt her but, I'm not holding my breath.
+The invitation to come visit was in hope that seeing Penny "live" might be a way to have her fall in love with her enough to adopt her but, I'm not holding my breath.
 She's already filled out the application and from the information there, our conversations via messenger, and looking at her Facebook page, I already feel very comfortable with her as a prospective buyer.
 I would love for it to work out as Penny is so overly ready for her forever home and needs that one on one attention and training.
 So, fingers crossed it might work out.

 3-15 Well darn, for now the visit from the person inquiring about Penny seems to not have worked.
 Though she and her mom LOVED Penny and all of the dogs, so far her consensus is that she is maybe not quite ready or not financially able to bring a new puppy home.
 She has not come right out and said "no", but instead leads me to believe the possibility is still there stating that "she will keep me posted on where she is at with a final decision on Penny".
 So we are still waiting for now to find her a forever home.